christianseidel/SongBook/README.md

 ## MY SONG BOOK: A Private Collection of Song Sheets

-The aim of this app is to offer a powerful tool to manage song sheets and other resources of songs you want to play or learn.
+The idea of this app is to offer a tool to efficiently manage song sheets and other related resources of songs you want to play or learn.

 ### Combining Off- And Online Content
 It will eventually allow to combine both your offline song sheets and